MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-overview.md

 ### <a name="BKMK_SRSupportedScenarios"></a>Supported Storage Replica configurations in Windows Server 2016
 Using this guide and Windows Server 2016, you can deploy storage replication in a stretch cluster, between cluster-to-cluster, and in server-to-server configurations (see Figures 1-3).

 **Stretch Cluster** allows configuration of computers and storage in a single cluster, where some nodes share one set of asymmetric storage and some nodes share another, then synchronously or asynchronously replicate with site awareness.
-This scenario can utilize shared Storage Spaces on JBOD, SAN and iSCSI-attached LUNs.
+This scenario can utilize Storage Spaces with shared SAS storage, SAN and iSCSI-attached LUNs.
 It is managed with PowerShell and the Failover Cluster Manager graphical tool, and allows for automated workload failover.

 ![](./media/Storage-Replica-Overview/Storage_SR_StretchCluster.png)

 **FIGURE 1: Storage replication in a stretch cluster using Storage Replica**

 **Cluster to Cluster** allows replication between two separate clusters, where one cluster synchronously or asynchronously replicates with another cluster.
-This scenario can utilize shared Storage Spaces on JBOD, SAN and iSCSI-attached LUNs.
+This scenario can utilize Storage Spaces with shared SAS storage, SAN and iSCSI-attached LUNs.
 It is managed with PowerShell and requires manual intervention for failover.

 ![](./media/Storage-Replica-Overview/Storage_SR_ClustertoCluster.png)

 **FIGURE 2: Cluster-to-cluster storage replication using Storage Replica**

-**Server to server** allows synchronous and asynchronous replication between two standalone servers, using Storage Spaces on JBOD, SAN and iSCSI-attached LUNs, and local drives.
+**Server to server** allows synchronous and asynchronous replication between two standalone servers, using Storage Spaces with shared SAS storage, SAN and iSCSI-attached LUNs, and local drives.
 It is managed with PowerShell and requires manual intervention for failover.

 ![](./media/Storage-Replica-Overview/Storage_SR_ServertoServer.png)